 The life of Jesse Livermore has been immortalized in the book Reminiscences of a Stock Operator (Wiley Investment Classics), by Edwin Lefevre, which has now become a must read for most serious value investors.
 Dan Loeb, founder of Third Point LLC, has recommends the book as a “must read.”

-This change would lead him to devise a new set of rules to trade the market.
-Jesse Livermore was a stock market operator from the early 20th Century.
-He was able to master the movement of stock and commodity prices and with this unique and gifted ability, he made millions in the Stock Market.
+He was able to master the movement of stock and commodity prices and with this unique and gifted ability; he made millions in the Stock Market.
 At the height of his Trading Career, Jesse Livermore was a Billionaire when measured in today’s dollars.